-3.4.3 Prevalence
+3.7 Prevalence

-77. An estimation of the seroprevalance of HAdV-4, 5, -26 and -35 (serotypes commonly tested in the clinics or used in clinical/pre-clinical trials) is shown in Figure 4.
+82. An estimation of the seroprevalence of HAdV-4, 5, -26 and -35 (serotypes commonly tested in the clinics or used in clinical/pre-clinical trials) is shown in Figure 4.
 This data is analysed based on approximately 30 studies published over the past 20 years (Mennechet et al., 2019).
-HAdV-5 is the most widely reported and has the highest seroprevalance globally.
+HAdV-5 is the most widely reported and has the highest seroprevalence globally.
 HAdV-26, appears to have high seroprevalence in Africa and Asia; and low in North America and Europe (Mennechet et al., 2019).

-78. In Australia, the Laboratory Virology and Serology (LabVISE) reports from the Department of Health (1991-2000) showed an average of about 1400 reported cases of AdV infection per year over 10 years and only about 18 reported cases of HAdV-D26 infection (Spencer, 2002).
-It is important to note that majority AdV reported infection have not been serotyped and that testing for AdV infections may not be common in Australia.
-However, these numbers may indicate low prevalence of AdV infections in Australia.
+83. In Australia, the Laboratory Virology and Serology (LabVISE) reports from the Department of Health (1991-2000) showed an average of about 1400 reported cases of AdV infection per year over 10 years and only about 18 reported cases of HAdV-D26 infection (Spencer, 2002).
+From 1 January to 20 May 2023, New South Wales has registered 5,724 cases of HAdV infections, while Tasmania has recorded only 25 HAdV infections in the same period (NSW Health, 2023; Tasmania Health, 2023).
+It is important to note that the majority of AdV reported infections have not been serotyped and that testing for AdV infections may not be common in Australia.
+These numbers indicate that HAdVs are present in the Australian environment

-Figure 4: Seroprevalance for AdV types used in the clinic (Adapted from Mennechet et al., 2019)
+Figure 4.
+Seroprevalence for AdV types used in the clinic (Adapted from Mennechet et al., 2019)

-3.5 Environmental stability and decontamination methods for human AdV
+3.8 Environmental stability and decontamination methods for human AdV

-79. AdVs are resistant to many common disinfectants and can remain infectious for long periods in the environment.
-Most serotypes are stable at 36 °C for a week, for several weeks at room temperature, and for several months at 4 °C. They are stable for weeks in tap water, sewage effluent and sea water and for 7 days to 3 months in dry surfaces (Public Health Agency of Canada, 2014; CDC, 2019).
+84. AdVs are resistant to many common disinfectants and can remain infectious for long periods in the environment.
+Most serotypes are stable at 36 °C for a week, for several weeks at room temperature, and for several months at 4 °C. They are stable for weeks in tap water, sewage effluent and sea water and for 7 days to 3 months on dry surfaces (Public Health Agency of Canada, 2014; CDC, 2019).

-80. AdVs can be effectively inactivated using heat treatment (56 °C for 30 min, 60 °C for 2 min or autoclaving) or chemical agents as such chlorine, formaldehyde or alcohol-based disinfectants (Rutala et al., 2006; Public Health Agency of Canada, 2014; Allard and Vantarakis, 2017; CDC, 2019).
-For example, surfaces can be decontaminated with 70% ethanol, 0.2% chlorine or 0.9% Virkon S (>5 min contact time) (Rutala et al., 2006).
+85. AdVs can be effectively inactivated using heat treatment (e.g. 56 °C for 30 min, 60 °C for 2 min or autoclaving) or chemical agents as such chlorine, formaldehyde or alcohol-based disinfectants (Rutala et al., 2006; Public Health Agency of Canada, 2014; Allard and Vantarakis, 2017; CDC, 2019).
+For example, surfaces can be decontaminated with 70% (v/v) ethanol, 0.2% (v/v) chlorine or 0.9% (v/v) Virkon S (>5 min contact time) (Rutala et al., 2006).
 Liquid waste may be treated with bleach with a final concentration of 10% (v/v) (~0.5% chlorine), for 15 minutes (Allard and Vantarakis, 2017).

-3.6 Antiviral treatments for human AdV
+3.9 Antiviral treatments for human AdV

-81. There is no specific treatment for AdVs.
+86. There is no specific treatment for AdVs.
 Most AdV infections are mild and do not require medical care (CDC, 2019).
 Antiviral drugs such as Cidofovir and Ribavirin may be used as treatment for severe AdVs disease in immunocompromised individuals (Yusuf et al., 2006; Waye and Sing, 2010; Lion, 2019).

-3.7 Risk group of human AdVs
+3.10 Risk group of human AdVs

-82. The Australian Standard 2243.3:2022 Safety in Laboratories Part 3: Microbiological safety and containment (Standards Australia/New Zealand, 2022) classifies AdV as a Risk Group 2 organism.
+87. The Australian Standard 2243.3:2022 Safety in Laboratories Part 3: Microbiological safety and containment (Standards Australia/New Zealand, 2022) classifies AdV as a Risk Group 2 organism.